 MR9000 from Linksys is one of the most powerful Tri-Band routers on the market.
 Specs aside, if you’re more interested in practical usage, you’re at the right place.
-Here’s a Linksys MR9000 review that answers all the questions like does it live up to the activity load of the modern-day house?
-Who is it made for?
-What are the pros and cons?
-Let’s get down to the nitty-gritty!
+This review answers all the questions: Does it live up to the activity load of the modern-day house?
+Who is it made for? and more.

 How does it differ from its predecessor?

 Using the same chipset as its predecessor, MR8300, Linksys has doubled the throughput capacity and the number of data streams on its primary 5GHz channel.
 Upgrades to the working memory (RAM) make it more feasible to tackle the increased load.

 Linksys MR9000 Specs

 |Speeds||400 Mbps (2.4GHz) + 867 Mbps (5GHz) + 1733 Mbps (5GHz)|